wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.1.4 =
-* Added: The admin menu for Edit Products now expands with upto 15 products for you to edit
+* Added: The admin menu for Edit Products now expands with upto 15 products for you to edit.
 * Updated: Updated jQuery Sparkline from 1.5 to 2.1

 = 3.1.3 =